-In recent years, various combine harvesters have been imported to Iran from Southeastern Asia and farmers have used these combine harvesters without considering the technical and economic aspects.
-Unfortunately, there is no scientific research that can compare the technical and functional issues of rice harvesters in a scientific and standard way.
-The high price of such combine harvesters can clarify the importance of the scientific and technical selection of the machine, because the functional behaviour of rice combine harvesters can be different depending on the conditions of each region.
-In this study, different rice harvesting methods with typical combine harvesters, operational capacity, and related parameters were evaluated.
+Recently, Iranian farmers have been using various combine harvesters exported from South-eastern Asia without considering their technical and economic aspects.
+To the best of the current researcher’s knowledge, there is no research to compare the technical and functional issues of rice harvesters based on scientific and standard methods.
+The high price of such combine harvesters can clarify and justify the importance of the scientific and technical selection of the machine, because the operational performance of rice combine harvesters may vary depending on the local conditions of regions.
+In the current study, different rice harvesting methods with commonly used combine harvesters, operational capacity, and related parameters were evaluated.
 In this regard, 13 different models of paddy combine harvesters (head-feed and whole-feed types) were compared.

 Materials and methods